 How did ImPArt part come about?

 Only a few companies, artists, venues and festivals across Europe are providing proper physical access and accessibility tools such as audio description, surtitles and sign language interpretation.
 Whilst there is evidence that this is changing little by little, many disabled artists and disabled audiences commented to us that they still do not have equal access to the same professional development or performance opportunities as their non-disabled counterparts.
-This limitation may refer to the ability of different bodies to receive equally the message of an artistic product through their senses or, also, to the potential to express themselves artistically and to be part of today’s cultural production.
 It is very important to make audiences and artists feel more involved and to gain a deeper relationship with them in the creative sector through direct artistically-led accessibility with a unique development of new methods.

 Furthermore, there is still a big lack of possibilities to exchange and to share knowledge between experts, scientists and makers working inclusively on an international level and to learn from each other.
 With ImPArt we want to close this gap and we want to enable artists and experts with and without disabilities to gain new skills, to research new artistic possibilities and to implement new aesthetically accessible artistic expressions.

 How does ImPArt differ and relate to the project Un-Label – New Grounds for inclusive Performing Arts?